Care and washing of merino clothes

 Care of merino wool sweaters

 Merino wool sweaters stay in good shape for a long time, when you give them airing as frequently as possible.
 You should wash small stains and dark spots at sleeve ends as soon as you notice them.
+You don’t have to wash the entire garment then.
 If a garment looks completely dirty, you may wash the whole piece of knitwear and a sweater by hand using a detergent for wool.
+Do not use a rinse agent.
+Merino wool is by nature soft and antistatic, and for this reason, a rinse agent won’t be needed for the handling of the knit.

 Care of merino socks